sjnarmstrong/gray-code-structured-light/README.md

 This repo makes use of a projector and a camera to scan a scene and create a 3D model.
 To achieve this a structured light pattern is projected onto a scene.
 This is captured with a camera to determine dense correspondences.
 The repository also includes code which can be used in order to calibrate the camera-projector setup.
 The reconstruction code is based on ["Robust Pixel Classification for 3D Modeling with Structured Light"](https://www.cs.purdue.edu/cgvlab/papers/aliaga/gi07.pdf).
 Furthermore, the calibration code follows the technique detailed in: ["Simple, Accurate, and Robust Projector-Camera Calibration."](https://ieeexplore.ieee.org/document/6375029).
 For this, the direct and indirect light was calculated with the use of
  ["Fast Separation of Direct and Global Components of a Scene using High-Frequency Illumination"](http://www.cs.columbia.edu/cg/pdfs/1156189195-Krishnan_TOG06.pdf).
 Rather than making use of the default checkerboard pattern for camera calibration, the ChArUco board from OpenCV was used as this is more robust.
+The final result is compared to the reconstructions produced by the Kinect.
+Furthermore, the use of octomap to reduce the space of the resulting model is explored.

 ![](docs/pngs/res.gif)